bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-image-updater.md

   tag: "2.10.1"
 ```

-The following ImageUpdater uses a 'newest-build' strategy, but also adds an 'allowTags' field to limit updates to the `2.10.x` pattern, so as new patch versions of 2.10 are released, they will be automatically applied by Argo CD, but it will not be updated to 2.11 or higher.
+The following ImageUpdater uses the **semver** update strategy.
+This is the default update strategy and it will use the highest tag that matches the given pattern, in this case any semver-style tag beginning with `2.` (`2.10.2`, `2.11.4`, etc.).
 ```
 apiVersion: argocd-image-updater.argoproj.io/v1alpha1
 kind: ImageUpdater